Free and Cheap Things to Do in New Orleans

 7) Discover the Local Markets

 There are a few very nice markets in New Orleans that are free to visit and peruse.
-Whether you’re just looking for fun or you actually want to buy a few things for dinner, the Crescent City Farmer’s Market is a fantastic place to find fresh food.
-Check out this video.

 Over 50 different vendors provide services on 4 different days in 4 different locations, including the French Market in the French Quarter, ensuring a wide variety of different tasty treats.

 There are a lot of wonderful shopping districts in New Orleans that are perfect for window shopping.
 Even if you don’t want to spend any money, chances are you’ll find a lot of interesting stores to visit on Magazine Street.

 Located just a few blocks from the Mississippi River, this road is filled with several different businesses including antique shops, clothing stores, art galleries and more.

 Alternatively, you can also check out Royal Street to see the historic architecture on display while looking at all of the different shopping locations.

 You’ll find another excellent window shopping opportunity at Louisiana Loom Works, where you might just catch them while they’re weaving a rug.

 9) People Watching

 It might sound a bit strange, but sometimes it can be fun to just watch all the different people that travel through the city.
 New Orleans is known for its eclectic and interesting neighborhoods, and you can expect to see quite a few fascinating people either walking around or perhaps even performing on the street.